Inference for the Case Probability in High-dimensional Logistic Regression: Introduction

 \subsection{Problem Formulation}

 We introduce a general statistical problem, which is motivated by EHR phenotyping.
-We use $\{y_{i},X_{i\cdot}\}_{1\leq i\leq n}$ to denote the available dataset.
 For the $i$-th observation, the outcome $y_i\in \{0,1\}$ indicates whether the interest condition (e.g. PA) is present and $X_{i\cdot}\in \R^{p}$ denotes the observed high-dimensional covariates.
 Here we assume that $\{y_{i},X_{i\cdot}\}_{1\leq i\leq n}$ are independent and identically distributed and allow the number of covariates $p$ to be larger than the sample size $n$ as often seen in analyzing EHR data.
 We consider the following high-dimensional logistic regression model, for $1\leq i\leq n$,

 where $\beta\in \R^{p}$ denotes the high-dimensional vector of odds ratio parameters.
-The high-dimensional vector $\beta$ is assumed to be sparse througout the paper.
+The high-dimensional vector $\beta$ is assumed to be sparse throughout the paper.

 The quantity of interest is the case probability $\PP(y_{i}=1|X_{i\cdot}=\xnew) \equiv {h\left(\xnew^{\intercal}\beta\right)}$, which is the conditional probability of $y_i=1$ given $X_{i\cdot}=\xnew \in \R^{p}$.
 The outcome labeling problem in EHR phenotyping is formulated as testing the following null hypothesis on the case probability,